pulumi/pulumi/docs/design/clouds.md

-# Mu Clouds
+# Coconut Clouds

-This document describes how Mu metadata is compiled and deployed to various cloud targets.
+This document describes how Coconut metadata is compiled and deployed to various cloud targets.
 Please refer to [the companion metadata specification](metadata.md) to understand the source input in more detail.

 There are two primary dimensions to any given target: